softdevteam/pyhyp_experiments/README.md

 Let the web server point to the SquirrelMail folder (casestudies/squirrelmail-4.22.1/).
 From there follow SquirrelMails instructions on how to configure it.

+# CFFI
+Can be run with the PyHyp executable.